pitosalas/cleancont/output/2018-08-19-some-great-links-for-08202018.md

 ---
 title: "Some great links for  08/20/2018"
-subtitle: "[How a Kalman filter works, in pictures](https://www.bzarg.com/p/how-a-kalman-filter-works-in-pictur..."
+subtitle: "How a Kalman filter works, in pictures"
 category: "301"
 tags: []
 date: "2018-08-19"